Wanna explore the Historical India at Jodhpur? Let’s know about Jodhpur Sightseeing Tour!

 KAILANA LAKE: It is located on Jaisalmer road.
 This is small artificial lake good for picnic spot.
 It is somewhat like a canvas with a splash of romantic colours.
 The glimpse taken here is never forgettable and will become a great memory.
 Boating facilities are also available through R.T.D.C.

 MANDORE GARDEN: Mandore was the capital of Marvar before the foundation of Jodhpur by Rao Jodha.
-It is splendid with its extensive garden made of high rock terraces.
+It is splendid place of Jodhpur Tour attractions with its extensive garden made of high rock terraces.
 The highlight of this place is from the “Hall of Heroes’” which houses sixteen massive figures chiseled out of a single rock.
 The statues are either of Popular Hindu deities or Famous folk deities.

 The royal cenotaphs of Jodhpur rulers are built on a high plinth crowned with soaring steeple and ornate carving are amongst the other well known attractions of Mandore.
 The popular of all cenotaphs, are the ones that are built in the memory of Maharaja Jaswant Singh and Maharaja Ajit Singh.

 OSIAN: This is an ancient town of the Thar Desert which was a successful trading centre between the periods of 8th to 12th centuries.
 It is the spot with sixteen brahamanical and Jain temples beautifully chiseled and designed.
 Most of these have stood the onslaught of time.

 The largest functional temples are Sachchiya Mata temple and Mahavir Jain temple.
 This medieval town is surrounded by rows of sand dunes on its western end.
 While in Osian tourist take a glimpse of lovely sunsets and enjoy camel rides in evening.
 An overnight stay at Nevera Village is comfortable and joyful with the people.